DerAndere1/mecode/README.md

 time.sleep(10)  # wait 10 seconds to make sure all commands where executed
 ```
 When running the above Python script, a USB serial connection will be
-established and G-codes will be sent directly to the controller board via
+established at virtual COM port COM3 and G-codes will be sent directly to the
-that USB serial connection.
-Best performance is achieved when using full speed
+controller board via that USB serial connection.
+Best performance is
-USB 2.0 or better (480 Mbit/s, e.g. with the newest Smoothieboard running Marlin
+achieved when using full speed USB 2.0 or better (480 Mb it/s, e.g. with the
-2 firmware).
+newest Smoothieboard running Marlin 2 firmware).

 Basic Use
 ---------